wwatson4506/SdFat-beta/README.md

 ### Warning: This is an early beta version of SdFat Version 2.

 November 28, 2020
-Modified for use with MSC and a modified version of SD.
+Modified for use with USB mass storage drives and a modified version of SD.

 Libraries needed are here: